 Congratulate yourself for taking the chance and celebrate the things you were able to accomplish.
 Even in absolute “failure” there are lessons learning and skill acquired.

 The more new things you try, the more things you’ll want to try.
 Make a list of the things you’d like to attempt and go out and give them a shot!
-Keeping a list will and crossing off the new projects attempted, will give you a record of what you’ve already done and give you confidence to try again.
+Keeping a list means you can cross off the new projects attempted, and will give you a record of what you’ve already done.
+Giving you confidence to try again.

 Single and too shy to ask someone out?
 Ask out 30 people and chances are, you’ll not only get a date or two out of it, you’ll also get turned down.
 The more times you are turned down, the less you’ll take it personally.